MohamedBurma/Burma-school/week4.md

 **Advice**

-  *Try out any of David’s programs from class via Week 4’s source code.
+  -Try out any of David’s programs from class via Week 4’s source code.
-  *If you see any errors when compiling your code with **make**, focus first on fixing the very first error you see, scrolling up as needed.
+  -If you see any errors when compiling your code with **make**, focus first on fixing the very first error you see, scrolling up as needed.
 If unsure what it means, try asking **help50** for help.
 For instance, if trying to compile **filter**, and

     make filter